sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_8_errors.md

 #### No results found - 100

-If the result from the query is empty the webservice should return this message.
+If the result from the query is empty the web service should return this message.
 This is a way to inform the client that the result is empty.

 #### Unauthorized - 110